-It will be possible to change the ranges by entering the desired values in the boxes below.
-Additionally, it will be possible to select the first point in the spectrum as start point of the region.
-From here you can also change the units (seconds, milliseconds or μ s)
+Enter the desired values in the boxes below to change the ranges.
+Additionally, you can select the first point in the spectrum as start point of the region.
+From here you can also change the units (seconds, milliseconds or $\mu$ s)